shahanakattil/ai-in-a-day/01-aml-model-training/01-aml-model-training-new2.md

 ## Task 8 -  Explore the Responsible AI dashboard

-1. Once the opened the endpoint, you will see the Fairness dashboard page click on **Get started** to start the assessment.
+1. Once you opened the endpoint, you will see the Fairness dashboard page click on **Get started** to start the assessment.

     ![Run Note Book Cell](./media/ai1.7.png)